nigellegg/octopus/README.md

 4. Save hashed text to MySQL server.
 5. Do this in Tornado and deploy.
 6. Wrap the whole thing in a Docker container.

+TODO.
+Need to understand more about the hashing required.
+Need to understand how to run sql queries - update and post - from tornado Need to understand how to work with templates in tornado Need to understand how to specify the MySQL database in the Dockerfile Need to understand how to specify the deployment site in the dockerfile